You hired 40 engineers.You're going slower.

 Dev time returned to product

-• -The 13.5-hour/week debt burden decreases as Hyrax's Improve workflow closes what's accumulated
+- -The 13.5-hour/week debt burden decreases as Hyrax's Scan and Fix workflows close what's accumulated

 Debt reduction without sprint trade-offs

 Yes.
-Hyrax's Improve workflow is specifically designed for accumulated backlog - it prioritizes by severity and works through findings in batches without sprint allocation.
+Hyrax's Scan and Fix workflows are designed for accumulated backlog - they prioritize by severity and work through findings in batches without sprint allocation.
 It starts on day one.
 The backlog decreases continuously in the background while your team ships forward.

-The head of security owns risk posture, governance rules, and AppSec strategy.
+The head of security owns risk posture, security policy, and AppSec strategy.
 Hyrax handles execution.
-Your new security lead sets the rules; Hyrax closes the findings they surface.
+The new security lead sets the policy; Hyrax closes the findings they surface.
 It removes the gap between "we have a security strategy" and "we're actually executing against it."

 Those are detection tools.
 Hyrax is the remediation layer.
 At scale-up stage, you likely need both: a scanner for comprehensive detection coverage and Hyrax to close what the scanner surfaces.
 If your scanner findings are waiting for sprint allocation, Hyrax addresses that directly.